chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-docker.md

 ## What next?

-That's it, you're running an Camino-Node node on docker!
+That's it, you're running a Camino-Node node on docker!
 Congratulations!
 Let us know you did it on our [Twitter](https://twitter.com/CaminoFndtn) or [Discord](https://discord.gg/K5THjAweFB)!

 If you're on a residential network (dynamic IP), don't forget to set up port forwarding.
 If you're on a cloud service provider, you're good to go.